Things To Do

 Bowood House and Gardens 25 minute drive

 Famous for one of the UK’s best Adventure Playgrounds, children are guaranteed the time of their lives and younger children will find two levels of undercover fun in the Soft Play Palace.
-Children will also enjoy meeting friendly farm animals at Tractor Ted's Little Farm, new for 2013.
+Children will also enjoy meeting friendly farm animals at Tractor Ted's Little Farm.

 And for the children....